freeflowuniverse/crystaltools/README.md

 publishtools install -reset -pull
 #list the known sites(will show if changes in the repo)
 publishtools list
+#see current version you are on
+publishtools version
+#see published version of the site (production)
+publishtools run
 #start development mode of website cloud (specify part of name of website is good enough)
 #is using gridsome
 publishtools develop -r cloud